tteeoo/rco/defaults/README.txt

 			    - src/: all of the source code

-			    - defaults/: where the default config and object files are, as well as the license, and a non-markdown README
+			    - defaults/: where the default config and object files are, and a non-markdown README

 			    - scripts/: various useful scripts